AliAskari/SimpleChat/README.md

 SimpleChat is a simple chat (duh!!) program for local networks.
 It has been written for learning purposes, and there are probably many things wrong with it!!
-I am not sure how many simultanuous users it can support, but I have tried it with up to 20 different clients, and it seems to work fine without any problems.
+I am not sure how many simultaneous users it can support, but I have tried it with up to 20 different clients, and it seems to work fine without any problems.
-It uses Berkely Socket API for transferring messages using TCP.
+It uses Berkeley Socket API for transferring messages using TCP.

 # Tips(!)